-Theresa Joyce, an American Montessori Society (AMS) certified teacher, founded and led the lower elementary class at a local Montessori school for the past three years and is the Lead Teacher and Head of School at Sweetbay Montessori.
+Theresa Joyce, an American Montessori Society (AMS) certified teacher, founded and led the lower elementary class at a local Montessori school for three years before becoming the Elementary Lead Teacher and Head of School at Sweetbay Montessori.

 We are guided by the Core Components of Montessori Education established by the American Montessori Society (AMS):

 We are a Full Member School with AMS, and have embarked on the AMS Path of Continuous Improvement toward AMS Accreditation.

 Theresa first discovered Montessori when her oldest child was 3 years old and she fell in love with the philosophy.
 All three of Theresa’s children attended Montessori schools.
 By the time her youngest child entered a primary class, Theresa decided to become a Montessori teacher herself.

 Theresa has Montessori certifications in both Lower Elementary (6-9 years) and Primary (2 ½ - 6 yrs).
 She has a BA in Psychology and holds certifications in Florida for Elementary Education K-6 and Special Education K-12.
 She has been teaching for over 17 years.

 Shannon Nichols is a South Carolina native and has been a Montessori educator for thirteen years.
 She first learned about Montessori during college and began her Montessori journey.